icai-imat-deep-learning/deep-learning/complete_projects/p1/README.md

 ### MyModel class (QA test, 1 point)

-This class is contained in the src.models and must be completed by calling the Linear and ReLU classes and PyTorch operations (without PyTorch NN layers).
+This class is contained in the src.models and must be completed by calling the Linear and ReLU classes and pytorch operations (without PyTorch NN layers).

 ### Train step (Inspection)

+Implement the train functions to make the file train.py executable.
 This is the training step for each epoch.
-It should train the parameters, compute the average loss and accuracy and log them into tensorboard.
+It should train the paremeters, compute the average loss and accuracy and log them into tensorboard.
+Check the graphic shown in tensorboard for the train loss and makes sure that it converges to zero after training has finished.

 ### Validation step (Inspection)